dalab/deep-ed/README.md

 Warning: This code is not sufficiently optimized to run at maximum speed and GPU usage.
 Sorry for the inconvenience.
 It only uses the main thread to load data and perform word embedding lookup.
 It can be made to run much faster.

 During training, you will see (in the log file log_train_entity_vecs) the validation score on the entity relatedness dataset of the current set of entity embeddings.
-After around 60 hours (this code is not optimized!), you will see no improvement and can thus stop the training script.
+After around 24 hours (this code is not optimized!), you will see no improvement and can thus stop the training script.
 Pick the set of saved entity vectors from the folder generated/ent_vecs/ corresponding to the best validation score on the entity relatedness dataset which is the sum of all validation metrics (the TOTAL VALIDATION column).
 In our paper, we reported in Table 1 the results on the test set corresponding to this best validation score.

 You should get some numbers similar to the following (may vary a little bit due to random initialization):

 ```
 Entity Relatedness quality measure:
 measure    =	NDCG1	NDCG5	NDCG10	MAP	TOTAL VALIDATION
-our (vald) =	0.683	0.641	0.674	0.620	2.617
+our (vald) =	0.681	0.639	0.671	0.619	2.610
-our (test) =	0.638	0.610	0.641	0.577
+our (test) =	0.650	0.609	0.641	0.579
 Yamada'16  =	0.59	0.56	0.59	0.52
 WikiMW     =	0.54	0.52	0.55	0.48
-==> saving model to $DATA_PATH/generated/ent_vecs/ent_vecs__ep_228.t7
+==> saving model to $DATA_PATH/generated/ent_vecs/ent_vecs__ep_69.t7
 ```

 We will call the name of this file with entity embeddings as $ENTITY_VECS.
-In our case, it is 'ent_vecs__ep_228.t7'
+In our case, it is 'ent_vecs__ep_69.t7'

+This code uses a simple initialization of entity embeddings based on the average of entities' title words (excluding stop words).
+This helps speed-up training and avoiding getting stuck in local minima.
+We found that using a random initialization might result in a slight quality decrease for ED only (up to 1%), requiring also a longer training time until reaching the same quality on entity relatedness (~60 hours).`

 15) Run the training for the global/local ED neural network.
 Arguments file: ed/args.lua .
 To list all arguments: